alexbk64/numerical-methods/README.md

 # numerical-methods
-A collection of MATLAB scripts implementating various numerical methods for derivative pricing
+A collection of MATLAB scripts implementating various numerical methods for derivative pricing and risk analysis.

-<h5> Pricing via crude Monte Carlo Simulations</h5>
+<h3>Pricing derivatives via Monte Carlo Simulations</h3>
+<h4>Crude Monte Carlo:</h4>
 <ul>
   <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/crude_MC/plain_vanilla_options/european_options/plain_vanilla_euro_callANDput.m>Plain Vanilla European call and put options:</a> computes the exact (crude) Monte Carlo price estimate of plain vanilla call and put options based on exact simulation of the geometric Brownian motion assumed for the underlying stock price.
 True option prices calculated via Black-Scholes model are also computed for comparison.</li>
   <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/crude_MC/exotic_options/asian_options/arith_asian_fixed_strike_callANDput.m>Arithmetic Asian call and put options, with fixed strike:</a> computes the exact (crude) Monte Carlo price estimate of a fixed-strike arithmetic Asian call and put options, with discrete monitoring of the underlying S at times <i>{t1,t2, ..., tn}</i>.
 We implement exact simulation of the geometric Brownian motion assumed for the underlying stock price.
 See <a href=crude_MC/exotic_options/asian_options>Asian options</a> for individual call and put pricing scripts, as well as for pricing floating-strike arithmetic Asian options.</li>